About

 Tickets are general admission for the requested donation of $12/adult.
 Students are admitted free with a paying adult.
 Tickets can be purchased at the door.
 NWWS offers single event tickets as well as season tickets for the requested donation of $30/each.
 Tickets can be mailed to buyers, but we are exploring options for selling at local outlets, such as Book ‘n’ Brush in Chehalis, WA.

-History and Background
+History

 The Northwest Wind Symphony (NWWS), a nonprofit organization, was founded in 1991 by Dr. Carolyn Vian, former Executive Director Dan Judd, and Tom Larsen.
 As music educators, they recognized that many music teachers don’t have time for weekly rehearsals, and so their talents as performers go under-utilized.
 They discovered many educators were able and willing to devote a single day, however.

-A system of mailing out parts to symphony members ahead of time was developed, which meant that each member was responsible for preparing (practicing) their part ahead of time to be ready for the single, day-long rehearsal occuring on the day of the concert.
+A system of mailing out parts to symphony members ahead of time was developed, which meant that each member was responsible for preparing (practicing) their part ahead of time to be ready for the single, day-long rehearsal on the day of the concert.
 NWWS membership still includes many music teachers from the area, but has expanded to include able community members and members from as far as Seattle and Portland.

 Concerts were originally held at W. F. West high school in Chehalis, Washington.
 Concerts are now held at Corbet Theatre on the Centralia College campus in Centralia, Washington.